klassic/klassic/README.md

 Klassic **is** Yet Another Programming Language.
 Although Klassic is a dynamically-typed language currently, it will be a statically typed programming language.
 Klassic has:

+* type system, which is based on Hindley-Milner type system
 * lexically-scoped variables
 * first-class functions
 * here documents